Antori91/Home_Automation/README.md

   - Install motionEye in the dedicated Alarm server
   - Install Domoticz in the main server:
      - Hardware:
-         - "Dummy"
+         - "Dummy (Does nothing, use for virtual switches only)"
-         - "MQTT Client Gateway with LAN interface" hardware with Remote address=localhost, port=1883 and Publish Topic=out
+         - "MQTT Client Gateway with LAN interface" with Remote address=localhost, port=1883 and Publish Topic=out
      - Cameras: add all cameras
-     - Devices:
+     - Devices (Except Security Panel, all are Dummy Virtual sensors):
          - "Security Panel"
          - Two protected "Light/Switch Switch" for Alarm status (Motion Sensor subtype) and Home Intrusion Alert (On/Off subtype).
 Define On/Off actions and Notification to send email/sms (arm/disarm confirmation messages and intrusion alert message).
 To send SMS, I use Web REST API of the french FREE Telco operator
          - "Light/Switch Switch" for each (PTZ or non PTZ) camera and one additional "Light/Switch Selector Switch" for each PTZ camera.
 For each "Light/Switch Switch" camera, define On/Off actions to activate/disactivate motionEye motion detection for this camera.
 For "Light/Switch Selector Switch", define the level names and actions according to the PTZ Camera setpoint commands